LikeCarter/blacklithium/content/posts/2020-01-07-5-things-i-wish-i-knew-when-learning-swiftui.md

 }
 ```

-## 5. Use a proxy to validate TextField input.
+## 5. How do I validate TextField input?
+Use a proxy.

 Using a proxy is an excellent tool to filter input from a `TextField`.
 It is possible to restrict input length, cast the input to a different type, or match the input to a pattern in realtime.
 Here we filter so that the input can only be positive: